emma-wilson/emma-wilson.github.io/index.md

 ## Blogs

+- **Meta-Research: Using Science to Study Itself**, STEM Ambassadors in Scotland, Feb 2022 [[<a href="https://www.stemambassadors.scot/post/meta-research-using-science-to-study-itself" aria-label="Read the Meta-Research: Using Science to Study Itself blog">Article</a>]]
 - **My experience with Edinburgh BioQuarter’s STEM Clubs**, Edinburgh BioQuarter, Aug 2021 [<a href="https://edinburghbioquarter.com/my-experience-with-edinburgh-bioquarters-stem-clubs/" aria-label="Read My experience with Edinburgh BioQuarter’s STEM Clubs blog">Article</a>]